 About Manil Suri

-Manil Suri was born in Mumbai in 1959 and is a distinguished university professor of mathematics at the University of Maryland, Baltimore County.
-He is the author of The Big Bang of Numbers: How to Build the Universe Using Only Math, as well as three internationally acclaimed novels, The Death of Vishnu, The Age of Shiva, and The City of Devi.
+Manil Suri is the author, most recently, of the memoir, A Room in Bombay (pub date Apr 21, 2026).
+He was born in Mumbai in 1959 and is a distinguished university professor of mathematics at the University of Maryland, Baltimore County.
+He is the author of three internationally acclaimed novels, The Death of Vishnu, The Age of Shiva, and The City of Devi.
 His fiction has been translated into twenty-seven languages, longlisted for the Booker Prize, shortlisted for the PEN/Faulkner Award, LA Times Book Award, PEN/Hemingway Award and the W. H. Smith Literary Award, and has won the McKittrick Prize and the Barnes & Noble Discover Award, among others.
-He is a former contributing opinion writer at the New York Times, for which he has written several widely read pieces on mathematics, India, and LGBTQ+ issues.
+He is also the author of The Big Bang of Numbers: How to Build the Universe Using Only Math, which was a finalist for the 2023 PEN/E.O.
+Wilson Literary Science Writing Award.
+He is a former contributing opinion writer at the New York Times, for which he has written several widely read pieces on India, mathematics, and LGBTQ+ issues.
 He lives with his husband in Silver Spring, Maryland.

 Follow